michael-a-hansen/paladin/README.md

 2. `--rootdir=[value]`: prefix to the path of the matrix files in the listing
 3. `--showdist`: add this to the command line to show the distribution of matrix files to each MPI rank
 4. `--repeats=[value]`: the number of times the decomposition is repeated.
 Use this if you are assessing performance and want to average the cost of the eigendecomposition over a number of runs.
+5. `--left`: compute and write out the left eigenvectors
+6. `--right`: compute and write out the right eigenvectors
-5. `--load-measure=[value]`: the measure of the matrix used for load balancing in parallel calculations.
+7. `--load-measure=[value]`: the measure of the matrix used for load balancing in parallel calculations.
 Options are below. `nnz` does a good job in most cases.
 If you have a large variety in matrix sizes, `dcb` may do well.
 For very dense matrices, I/O time is nontrivial and `nnz` should be used.
  - `nnz`: number of nonzeros in the matrix (default load measure)
  - `dim`: dimension of the matrix (number of rows)
  - `dcb`: dimension cubed